pdc/wezza/README.md

 # Wezza

-This disolays weather information from forecast.io.
+This displays weather information from forecast.io.

 ## Next steps